micro-gl/micro-gl/notes/tess.md

                     edge_last = e;
                 }

-                // hook the last edge, from last vertex into first vertex
+                // hook the last edge, from_sampler last vertex into first vertex
                 // of the current polygon
                 if(edge_last) {
                     auto * e_last_twin = pool.get_edge();